SiddharthNi/SQL_TUTORIAL/README.md

 A foreign key is a column (or set of columns) in a table that refers to the primary key in another table.

 FKs can have duplicate & null values.

+## constraint
+Constraint is the specify the rules for data in table.

+NOT NULL:

+columns cannot have a null value

+UNIQUE:

+all values in column are different

+PRIMARY KEY:

+makes a column unique & not null but used only for one

+FOREIGN KEY :

+prevent actions that would destroy links between tables

+DEFAULT:

+ sets the default value of a column

+CHECK:

+it can limit the values allowed in a column

+## Select in Detail

+used to select any data from the database

+Basic Syntax

+SELECT col1, col2 FROM table_name;

+To Select ALL

+SELECT * FROM table_name;

+## Where Clause

+To define some conditions

+SELECT col1, col2 FROM table_name

+WHERE conditions;

+### Using Operators in WHERE

+Arithmetic Operators : +(addition) , -(subtraction), *(multiplication), /(division), %(modulus)

+Comparison Operators : = (equal to), != (not equal to), > , >=, <, <=

+Logical Operators : AND, OR , NOT, IN, BETWEEN, ALL, LIKE, ANY

+Bitwise Operators : & (Bitwise AND), | (Bitwise OR)

+## Limit Clause

+Sets an upper limit on number of (tuples)rows to be returned

+SELECT col1, col2 FROM table_name

+LIMIT number;

+## Order By Clause

+To sort in ascending (ASC) or descending order (DESC)

+SELECT col1, col2 FROM table_name

+ORDER BY col_name(s) ASC;

+## Aggregate Functions

+Aggregare functions perform a calculation on a set of values, and return a single value.

+COUNT( )

+MAX( )

+MIN( )

+SUM( )

+AVG( )

+## Group By Clause

+Groups rows that have the same values into summary rows.

+It collects data from multiple records and groups the result by one or more column.

+Generally we use group by with some aggregation function.

+## Having Clause

+Similar to Where i.e. applies some condition on rows.

+Used when we want to apply any condition after grouping.

+## General Order

+SELECT column(s)

+FROM table_name

+WHERE condition

+GROUP BY column(s)

+HAVING condition

+ORDER BY column(s) ASC;

+## Having Clause

+Similar to Where i.e. applies some condition on rows.

+Used when we want to apply any condition after grouping.

+## Table related Queries

+Update (to update existing rows)

+UPDATE table_name

+SET col1 = val1, col2 = val2

+WHERE condition;

+### foreign key

+A foreign key is a column (or set of columns) in a table that refers to the primary key in another table.

+FKs can have duplicate & null values.